A Veterans Guide to VA Loans in Texas 2026

 Houston Housing Authority – Veterans Affairs Supportive Housing (VASH) Program, Houston

-The Houston Housing Authority, in collaboration with the VA, offers the VASH program to help veterans find and maintain permanent housing.
+The Houston Housing Authority, in collaboration with the VA, offers the VASH program to help Veterans find and maintain permanent housing.

 - Provides rental assistance vouchers with case management.